webmatrixxxl/View-Port-Checks-in-JavaScript/README.md

-# ViewPort-checks-JavaScript
+# View-Port-Checks-in-JavaScript
-Check if element is viewport of other element.
+- Check if element is viewport of it's parent.
+- Check if element is in center of it's parent.